municipio-se/wp-plugin-modularity/readme.md

 # Modularity Plugin

-This plugin is an LTS version of the [Modularity plugin](https://github.com/helsingborg-stad/Modularity).
+This plugin is a [Municipio LTS](https://github.com/municipio-se/municipio-lts) version of the [Modularity plugin](https://github.com/helsingborg-stad/Modularity).

 ## Changes in this Fork